 Conclusions and outlook

-Energy regulation in the United States remains complex and multilayered, and will continue to evolve for the foreseeable future.
-Competing economic and political interests (including effects on ratepayers and taxpayers, and state policy initiatives aimed at increased deployment of clean energy resources and decreased GHG emissions) cause conflict surrounding jurisdictional issues, energy security, transmission system planning, pipeline development, cost allocation, renewable development and integration, and many other issues.
+Energy regulation in the United States remains complex and multi-layered, and will continue to evolve for the foreseeable future.
+Competing economic and political interests (including effects on ratepayers and taxpayers, and state policy initiatives aimed at increased deployment of clean energy resources and decreased carbon emissions) cause conflict surrounding jurisdictional issues, energy security, transmission system planning, pipeline development, cost allocation, renewable development and integration, and many other issues.
 The variety of energy industry participants and regulators, and the geographical differences across the United States, can provide an opportunity for the development of innovative policies but this heterogeneity may also lead to disjointed or overlapping regulatory obligations and may ultimately undermine the development of a uniform national energy policy.